If you’ve been using your CRM for a decent amount of time, there is a good chance that you have “stray” contacts in your HubSpot contact database.

 At the bottom of the screen, you’ll see a list of all contacts that meet your current filter requirements.

-Select the ones that you would like to associate.
+You can apply association to all records or select specific ones that you would like to associate.

-You’ll be taken to a preview summary that shows you some important information about the attempted associations, including the number of associations that succeeded and failed.
+Go through the steps and you will be taken to a preview summary that shows you some important information about the attempted associations, including the number of associations that succeeded and failed.